 Ovintiv’s governing documents provide that the Board shall consist of a minimum of eight and a maximum of 17 directors.
 The CRG Committee, with the assistance of an external search consultant if necessary, identifies and recommends to the Board the proposed nominees for appointment or election at each annual meeting of shareholders consistent with criteria approved by the Board.

 The Board does not have a mandatory retirement age, nor does it have formal director term limits.
 Board renewal is managed through regular Board assessments and evaluations.

 The Board does not expressly limit the number of other public company boards upon which its directors may serve.
 The time commitment and expectations of its Board members are, however, carefully discussed with each candidate by the CRG Committee prior to such individual agreeing to be nominated as a director and on an ongoing basis thereafter, where required.
 The Board does not have a formal policy on interconnecting directorships but considers it to be good governance to avoid interlocking relationships, if possible.

 Committees of the Board

-The Board has five standing committees to assist it in allocating and carrying out its responsibilities: Audit, Nominating and Corporate Governance, Human Resources and Compensation, Reserves and Corporate Responsibility, Environment, Health and Safety, each of which must report to the Board.
+The Board has five standing committees to assist it in allocating and carrying out its responsibilities: Audit, Corporate Responsibility & Governance, Environment, Health and Safety, Human Resources and Compensation, Reserves, each of which must report to the Board.

 Each of the standing committees must have its own mandate, which sets forth the responsibilities and procedures of the committee and must operate in accordance with applicable laws and the applicable rules of each stock exchange on which securities of the Corporation are listed for trading.